jingfanfeng/Jade-Programming-Language/README.md

 - Upcasting is explicit

-- Properties require explicit getters/setters
+- No constructors - explicit call to a static method

+- Lack of exceptions and inheritance

 Yes, it’s a little verbose — but it prevents hidden bugs.

 ## Unusual Features

-Row polymorphism for flexible type reuse
+- Row polymorphism for flexible type reuse

-Pattern-matching overloads
+- Pattern-matching overloads

-(Optional: expand if you want to highlight Jade’s uniqueness.)

 ## Final Thoughts